deanbot/easy-wsl-oh-my-zsh-p10k/readme.md

 3. Edit `.zshrc` via your preferred editor be it nano, [micro](https://micro-editor.github.io/), VSCode, etc (i.e. for VSCode `code ~/.zshrc`).
 4. update the `plugins` line to: `plugins=(git zsh-autosuggestions zsh-syntax-highlighting)` and save.

+## VS Code

+If you're a VS Code user some light setup is required for proper WSL use, namely installation of the [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension or the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension pack.

+**Remote - WSL** contains just the requirements for using WSL where as **Remote Development** contains a bundle of remote dev tools.

+VS Code will prompt you to install **Remote - WSL** after it detects that WSL is installed.
+Alternatively, install either extension via the extensions tab in VS Code or with the **Install** button on the extensions' page.

+If terminal of VS Code is not display normally once you are access WSL terminal.Then press `Ctrl+,` to open the setting of VS Code,Then searche `Editor:Font Family`.You can see there are several fonts' name,You may fix this issue by adding supported font by the end or simply replace the value.

+Here is an example of my setting: `'Droid Sans Mono', 'monospace', monospace, MesloLGS NF`

+See also: [[VS Code:] Developing in WSL](https://code.visualstudio.com/docs/remote/wsl)

 ## Next steps